A podcast about the Almeda Fire, its survivors, and the immense changes left in its wake.

 Written and recorded by Isabella Ro Ruikis

-Sound editing: Tejas Leer Hayden
+Sound editing: Tejas Leer Heyden

 Shaping Ash is funded by the Ford Family Foundation, the Hearth, and the lab of Professor Frank Chaplen at Oregon State University.

-Special thanks: Sara Cervantez
+Special thanks: Sara Cervantez and Hector Flores

 Coming soon